Unified Origin - DAI¶

 Product support for SCTE 35 is based upon the following specifications and guidelines:

-- A legacy command (as described in Section 9.1 of SCTE 35 (2019)) to indicate where a break can occur within a program stream.
+A legacy but commonly used command (as described in Section 9.1 of SCTE 35 (2019)) to indicate where a break can occur within a program stream.
+It is carried in a splice_info_section().

 Section 9.2 of SCTE 35 (2019) outlines the following requirements for